 Feeling the love in Jamaica

 However, a very noticeable downturn was the value of the Jamaican dollar.
-I remember the days when a Jamaican dollar was one-half of the British pound which made the value a little more than the American dollar.
-Today, the Jamaican dollar is worth less that an American penny.
+I remember the days when a Jamaican dollar was one-half of the British pound, which made the value a little more than the American dollar.
+Today, the Jamaican dollar is worth less than an American penny.
 The cost of my trip to Kingston on the Knutsford Express was over two thousand Jamaican dollars which made me quickly recognize that I was no longer that poor Jamaican boy because if I were, I could not have afforded this trip.

 I was pleased with what I saw of Kingston.
 I stayed primarily in New Kingston, Vineyard Town, and Jack's Hill.
 The streets were clean, and I had a general feeling of well-being, even though I could not relate to the bars over most windows and doors.
 These bars were not there during the '50s and '60s, but they were a reminder of the violence that erupted in Jamaica during the '70s and '80s.

 I spent my first night in Kingston in Vineyard Town among the people who were my family when I was growing up.
 The McLeans raised me, and this trip to Jamaica is to celebrate Joyce Mclean's 90th birthday.
 The party was full of great Chinese food, Joyce's favorite, picture taking, and a strong chorus of happy birthday wishes and songs.
 It felt so good to be back among people who were the only family I ever had.
 After the party, I shared another Jamaican tradition: visiting with my high school alums.
 Jokes and reminiscing about the good old days are usually the menu for the evening.
 This brief meeting in the backyard of one of our classmates was no exception.
 The memories and the conversations about American politics filled the memorable night.